 - Does your dog suffer from leaky-gut syndrome (pathogens seeping through intestinal walls causing yeast blooms)?

 If the answer to either of these questions is yes, your dog’s digestive and immune systems may be out of balance because he is trying to metabolize more carbohydrates than his body can handle.
-When this happens, bad bacteria (pathogens) can take over his digestive system, which can allows yeast to proliferate1.
+When this happens, bad bacteria (pathogens) can take over his digestive system, which can allow yeast to proliferate.

 A raw diet is recommended by holistic veterinarians to balance your dogs’ digestion and aid his immune system in fighting off bad bacteria and yeast.
 The diet also keeps the flora in balance, which can mean relieving the symptom – your dog’s insatiable need to keep scratching his ears – as well as addressing the problem – leaky gut.